You are here

 Section 18 (duties of Commission in relation to pensions)

 Section 70 (eligibility of partners of Defence and Peacekeeping Forces)

 Stated Current Purpose/Intent

 To compensate the widow/er of a veteran, member of the Forces, member of a Peacekeeping Force or Australian mariner, whose eligible service has caused or contributed to his or her death.

 The widow/er must have been a partner of, or legally married to, an eligible person immediately before the eligible person died.
 The eligible person must have:

 - had death determined as war-caused or defence-caused; or

 - died as a result of an injury or disease which is accepted as war-caused or defence-caused; or

-- been in receipt of a disability pension at the special rate; or
+- been in receipt of a Disability Compensation Payment at the special rate; or

 - been in receipt of an extreme disablement adjustment; or